 The pension plans' policy in regard to the allocation of invested assets is established and may be amended by the Retirement Board by a majority vote of its members.
 It is the policy of the Town's Retirement Board to pursue an investment strategy that reduces risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
 The following was the Board's adopted asset allocation policy for both plans:

+Target

-Asset Class Target Allocation
+Asset Class Allocation

+Cash 5.00%

+Core fixed income 35.00%

+Equity market 50.00%

-Cash equivalents 10.00%
+Non-U.S. Equity 10.00%

-Fixed income 45.00%

-Equities 45.00%